Large growth (bloom) of cyanobacteria on a lake.

 Source: Ron Zurawell, Alberta Environment

-drink water with blue-green algae, it can cause:
+drink water with cyanobacteria, it can cause:

-Although lakes are often a good source of drinking water for livestock and pets, lakes contaminated with blue-green algae can be deadly if algae toxins are present.
-Some illnesses and deaths of livestock and wildlife have been linked to animals drinking water containing blue-green algae.
-Keep animals away from natural water sources that contain algal blooms because animals aren’t concerned about how water looks or smells before they drink it.
-Don’t let animals eat whole fish or trimmings (any waste from filleting a fish including the head, bones, intestines, or skin) from affected lakes.
+Some illnesses and deaths of livestock, pets, and wildlife have been linked to animals drinking water containing toxins from cyanobacteria blooms.
+Keep animals away from water sources with cyanobacteria blooms because animals aren’t concerned with how water looks or smells before they drink it.

 If you have any questions, contact